microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_IV.md

 ## Application logic

 Our people counting app can now send runtime configurations to Media Server, has the tools to monitor and manage on-going processes and will receive alerts in a tailored format.
-We are now free to consider the application logic itself.
+We are now free to concentrate on the application logic itself, *i.e.* what do we want to acheive?

 On receipt of a face tracking event from Media Server, we want to update three quantities: